Theresa Rose Bajt: Biography

-Theresa Rose was the first born of their two children.
-Her sister Mary Lynn Bajt-Jaeschke, Ph.D. is a research scientist at the University of Kansas School of Medicine.
+Bajt was born on April 5, 1956, to Catholic parents in Joliet, Illinois.
+She comes from a large extended family in the United States.
+Her father's family, originally from Croatia, emigrated with two children, eventually expanding to 11.
+Her mother is of Polish and Russian descent, from a family that began with one child and grew to seven.
+Her sister Mary Lynn Bajt-Jaeschke is a research scientist.

-Theresa Rose's father worked for Olin Blockson for over 40 years.
+Bajt's father worked for Olin Blockson for over 40 years.
 Sophia worked as a factory worker to help support the family and financially allow the girls to attend college.
-Both parents were dedicated to get their children the education they did not have.
-Neither Theresa Rose’s mother nor father had a high school diploma.
+Neither parent had a high school diploma.